DavidAdewale/DavidAdewale/README.md

 <p align="left">
 Hey there 🙋‍♂️,

-I'm David, a freelance front-end engineer, uxui designer and music enthusiast who specializes in front-end development.
-I am a life long learner and a deeply curious mind
+I'm David, a senior product, interface and graphics designer and front end developer at Moneda.

 Want to know more about me?
 [Check out my portfolio](https://www.davidwebworks.com)